 The Q Center supports students who are doing quantitative work in introductory courses across the Social Science and Science disciplines.
 The Q Center is a collaborative study space that provides a welcoming location for individual work, study groups, and collaboration with Q Mentors.

 The Q Center is housed in Canwyll House West, behind the Campus Center.
 The Q Center includes several study rooms that are outfitted with huge white boards, comfortable chairs, and moveable tables.
-These study rooms provide an inviting work space for groups of 4 to 6 students.
+These study rooms provide an inviting work space for groups of four to six students.

 Q Mentors are dedicated, passionate, and compassionate students whose interests span many disciplines.
 Mentors are trained to help students improve their problem-solving strategies, hone their quantitative reasoning skills, and allay their math anxieties.
 Q Mentors host Q Center drop-in study sessions in which students may explore concepts from their coursework.